-The employment of space-based lasers as weapons is further constrained by try-ing to achieve the right balance of minimizing the target range while maximizing the orbital altitude for coverage.
-As Spacy points out, a space-based laser needs to be positioned at an altitude of approximately 1,000 kilometers (km) in order to engage ballistic missiles effectively at a range of approximately 3,000 km.72 At such a low altitude, it is impossible for a single laser to provide ad-equate coverage and, consequently, Spacy concludes that multiple space-based lasers would be required to ensure complete coverage of potential targets.73 developed, the greatest challenge being faced by weapon designers is finding an effective method of maximizing the device output power.
+The employment of space-based lasers as weapons is further constrained by trying to achieve the right balance of minimizing the target range while maximizing the orbital altitude for coverage.
+As Spacy points out, a space-based laser needs to be positioned at an altitude of approximately 1,000 kilometers (km) in order to engage ballistic missiles effectively at a range of approximately 3,000 km.72 At such a low altitude, it is impossible for a single laser to provide adequate coverage and, consequently, Spacy concludes that multiple space-based lasers would be required to ensure complete coverage of potential targets.73

+Hence, there has been a fair amount of research and experimentation carried out on DEWs.
+Regardless of the concept being developed, the greatest challenge being faced by weapon designers is finding an effective method of maximizing the device output power.
 RF weapons are particularly restricted by the requirement for large antennae to transmit sufficient power.
-Although prospects, such as virtual antennae formed with microsatellites, have been examined, the reality is that technology has not advanced adequately for RF devices to be employed as effective space-based weapons.
+Although prospects, such as virtual antennae formed with micro satellites, have been examined, the reality is that technology has not advanced adequately for RF devices to be employed as effective space-base weapons.
 Particle beam weapon designs also suffer from similar constraints in that electromagnetic technology is currently not mature enough to support space-based weapon requirements such as larger particles and quicker firing rates.
 In fact, the bulk of current DEW research is being focussed on space-based lasers because of their ability to generate intense heat from a beam moving at the speed of light.
-Chemical lasers have shown the greatest potential as space-based weapons; however, shortcomings associated with chemical reaction gases, large reflection mirrors that are cumbersome to manoeuvre, and design constraints that trade off range for area coverage, have hampered space-based laser development.
-Therefore, even though much work has been conducted on DEWs, there is still a significant amount of research and development that needs to take place before a DEW can be activated as an effective spacebased weapon.
+Chemical lasers have shown the greatest potential as space-based weapons; however, shortcomings associated with chemical reaction gases, large reflection mirrors that are cumbersome to maneuver, and design constraints that trade off range for area coverage have hampered space-based laser development.
+Therefore, even though much work has been conducted on DEWs, there is still a significant amount of research and development that needs to take place before a DEW can be activated as an effective space-based weapon.